bcaffo/regmodsbook/manuscript/06_residuals.md

 ## Residual variation
 Residuals represent variation left unexplained by our model.
 We emphasize the difference between residuals and errors.
-The errors unobservable true errors from the known coefficients, while residuals are the observable errors from the estimated coefficients.
+The errors are unobservable true errors from the known coefficients, while residuals are the observable errors from the estimated coefficients.
 In a sense, the residuals are estimates of the errors.